ontimize/ontimize-boot/_pages/basics_i18n.md

 ## Introduction

-Ontimize Boot's remote internationalisation service (hereinafter **i18n**) allows you to manage the translations of the different languages of the application without having to modify the programme's translation files, by storing the translations in the database.
-These translations can be modified while the application is running.
+Ontimize Boot's remote internationalization service (**i18n**) allows you to manage the translations of the different languages of the application without having to modify the programs translation files, by storing the translations in the database.
 The interfaces implemented by the service is `com.ontimize.jee.common.services.i18n.II18nService`.

 ## Prerequisites